 It’s no secret that technology is making its mark in the healthcare industry.
 From surgery rooms to at-home care, technology is being applied in ways that only push healthcare forward.
 Within the past year, companies such as Google and Microsoft have begun stepping into the healthcare field.
 And it doesn’t stop there, hospitals such as Johns Hopkins have also joined the movement.
 But why now?

-At Valence we’ve seen first-hand what technology can bring to the table for a patient’s care.
+At Kopius we’ve seen first-hand what technology can bring to the table for a patient’s care.
 Whether it’s pain management through Virtual Reality, training for medical professionals, or quicker EMR workflows, technology has solved many pain points for the healthcare industry and there are no signs of slowing down.
 Over the years, healthcare has shifted to a more predictive approach.
-With this perspective doctors can focus on preventive measures with a goal of fewer hospital trips and better long-term care for the patient.
+With this perspective, doctors can focus on preventive measures with a goal of fewer hospital trips and better long-term care for the patient.
 This new approach has only been made possible by the large amount of data available at our fingertips and the birth of predictive analytics.

 Let’s talk about predictive analytics in healthcare.